arifamsar/hackintosh_asus_X550VX/README.md

-# hackintosh_asus_X550VX
+# hackintosh Asus X550VX

 ## What this?

 This is Apple's Operating System that running on non-native apple devices that called hackintosh.
-Im currently using Asus X550VX and running on macOS Monterey
+Im currently using Asus X550VX and running on macOS Monterey.

+OpenCore Version : 0.8.8

 # My Laptop Specs
 * Processor : Intel i7-6700HQ SkyLake